hopedeveloper08/university-chatbot/docs/rag-methods.md

 - Use large language models (LLMs) to automatically generate question-answer pairs from the documents.
 - Store the generated Q&A alongside the original chunks.
 - During retrieval, match user queries not only with document chunks but also with generated questions to increase recall and relevance.

+# Query Transformation

+Enhancing the user query through prompt engineering techniques can significantly improve retrieval quality.

+### Techniques:
+1. **Query Rewriting**: Reformulate the original query for clarity and precision.
+2. **Query Expansion**: Add relevant keywords or context to enrich the query.
+3. **Query Decomposition**: Break down complex queries into simpler sub-questions.

+### Implementation:
+- These techniques can be automated using an intelligent agent (e.g., an LLM) before performing the retrieval step.
+- The transformed query helps in retrieving more accurate and contextually relevant chunks.